 The conference goals are to:

-The 2012 SCWRC received coverage from over two dozen regional media outlets, ‘Your Day’ radio program has aired nine conference interviews to date over the SC ETV radio network from.
-You can view and select links to listen to individual 2012 SCWRC interviews aired on Your Day radio program.
+Each of the three previous conferences brought together over 300 registered attendees and featured over 120 presenters.
+The 2012 SCWRC received coverage from over two dozen regional media outlets, and ‘Your Day’ radio program has aired conference interviews over the SC ETV radio network.
+You can view and select links to listen to individual 2012 SCWRC interviews that were aired on Your Day.
 The conference website received over 10,400 unique page views from January through December 2012.
 The 2008, 2010 and 2012 proceedings and program, along with other details, can be viewed here on the conference website.

 Gene W. Eidson, Ph.D.

 - 2012 Program Schedule